operation404/boneyard-template-tools/README.md

 <img src="https://github.com/operation404/boneyard-template-tools/blob/master/images/example_token_region_edge_case.jpg?raw=true" width=40%>

 As a workaround for the `'token region'` targeting mode, the points generated on the border of a token's occupied region are all **shifted inwards by 1 pixel**.
 This prevents the token from being considered inside of an adjacent template that doesn't share any overlapping area with it.

+## TODO
+- [ ] Add proper module settings to set the default targeting mode.
+- [ ] Either add new targeting modes or update the existing modes to handle targeting more accurately to the targeting mode descriptions.
+Any token space should actually calculate center points of grid spaces even if the token isn't properly aligned to them.
+Token region should actually check if the regions overlap rather than the simpler workaround of generating a dense field of points.